Temani-AI/parlant/docs/CUSTOM_MODEL_AND_JSON_REPAIR.md

 #### **3. No Code Changes Required**

 The changes are backward compatible.
-If you don't set `GROQ_API_KEY`, the system will fail with a clear error message.
+If you don't set `LITELLM_API_KEY`, the system will fail with a clear error message.

 #### **4. Optional: Update Custom Integrations**